 Two of the three main servers turned out to be located in the Netherlands.
 A software update was placed on the Dutch central servers for all infected computer systems.
 The investigators also retrieved the cybercriminal’s backup files.
 With the help of such backups, Emotet operators could have their network up and running again relatively quickly after being brought down.
 The police hope that their operation will now seriously hinder any reconstruction of Emotet.

 Operation Ladybird was a collaborative effort between authorities in the Netherlands, Germany, the United Kingdom, France, Ukraine, the United States, Canada and Lithuania.
 Yesterday, Ukrainian police officials announced that they arrested two individuals who allegedly kept several Emotet servers operational.
 They also released a video of the equipment that was seized at the hackers’ place of residence.

 The Emotet Checker

-Consumers and IT departments can use “the Emotet Checker”, which was published on Dutch police’s website, to check whether their own devices and networks are infected.
-A brief explanation in Englisch can be found at the bottom of their page.
+Consumers and IT departments can use “the Emotet Checker”, which was published on the Dutch police’s website, to check whether their own devices and networks are infected.
+A brief explanation in English can be found at the bottom of their page.
 If a victim’s email address is present in the seized data, the victim will receive an email within minutes.
 This email includes instructions on what to do next.

 In a separate operation, the FBI and Bulgarian law enforcement seized leak sites on the dark web used by NetWalker ransomware operators.
 They also charged a Canadian national who was allegedly involved in several NetWalker ransomware attacks.
 Both the takedown of Emotet and NetWalker build on coordinated attempts to stop, or at least seriously disrupt, cybercriminal activities.
 Just recently, German authorities shut down the largest illegal marketplace on the dark web.